syncfusion-content/angular-docs/angular/Diagram/Getting-Started.md

 ---
 layout: post
 title: Getting Started for Angular Diagram
-description: Getting Started for Angular Diagram
+description: Check out and learn here all about Getting Started for Angular Diagram in Syncfusion and much more details.
 platform: Angular
 control: Diagram
 documentation: ug